-To ensure that SLA performance targets are met with high probability, service providers collect measurements either passively within the network, by injecting measurement probes into the network, or by using a combination of both [6, 13, 18, 42].
+To ensure that SLA performance targets are met with high probability, service providers collect measurements either passively within the network, by injecting measurement probes into the network, or by using a combination of both [5], [13], [18], [44].
 While active measurement-based compliance monitoring has received some attention in the past, e.g., [18], there has been little validation in realistic environments where a reliable basis for comparison can be established.
-There has been limited work addressing the accuracy of some active measurement approaches; exceptions are found in [10, 31, 35].
-The issue of accuracy clearly has serious implications for SLA compliance monitoring.
-Other efforts have been limited in focus to estimation and optimization of a single metric, e.g., [16, 19].
-Our work takes an active measurement approach, focusing on simultaneous, or multi-objective, measurement of transport-level performance metrics.
+There has been limited work addressing the accuracy of some active measurement approaches; exceptions are found in [9], [32], [37].
+Since the guarantee of performance metrics in SLAs is often explicitly tied to the collection of revenue from customers, statistical validity and accuracy of measurements as well as more practical issues such as loss of measurement data are of critical importance [34].
+While active measurement-based compliance monitoring has received some attention in the past, e.g., [18], there has been little validation in realistic environments where a reliable basis for comparison can be established.
+Other efforts have been limited in focus to estimation and optimization of a single metric, e.g., [16] and [19].
+Our work takes an active measurement approach, focusing on simultaneous, or multiobjective, measurement of transport-level performance metrics.
 We further differentiate our work through validation in a controlled, realistic testbed.

-In general, there has been a great deal of work on active measurements of end-to-end delay, delay variation, and loss, e.g., [7, 8, 11, 19, 21, 28, 29, 30, 40, 41].
-IETF standardization efforts for active measurement of delay, delay variation, loss, and reordering have taken place within the IETF IPPM working group [7,8,21,30].
+In general, there has been a great deal of work on active measurements of end-to-end delay, delay variation, and loss, e.g., [6], [7], [10], [19], [21], [29]-[31], [42], [43].
+IETF standardization efforts for active measurement of delay, delay variation, loss, and reordering have taken place within the IETF IPPM working group [6], [7], [21], [31].
 Regarding delay, our method for distribution quantile estimation is distinguished from the earlier work of Choi et al. [16] in that we do not require the quantile of interest to be specified a priori, and that we do not make any assumption regarding the underlying delay distribution.
 As a result, our method is robust to abrupt changes in underlying network conditions.
-Lastly, we note that our formulation of a delay variation measurement methodology stands apart from the related IPPM [21] and real-time protocol (RTP) [32] specifications in that rather than considering highly localized variations in delay (e.g., between consecutive probe packets), we consider delay variations over streams of packets.
+Lastly, we note that our formulation of a delay variation measurement methodology stands apart from the related IPPM [21] and real-time protocol (RTP) [33] specifications in that rather than considering highly localized variations in delay (e.g., between consecutive probe packets), we consider delay variations over streams of packets.

-3. PATH-ORIENTED SLA COMPLIANCE MONITORING
+III.
+PATH-ORIENTED SLA COMPLIANCE MONITORING

 We now describe the basic assumptions and methods for estimating delay, delay variation, and loss along a single end-to-end path.
 Our objective is to develop accurate, robust estimators based on a discrete-time probe process.
-Moreover, we seek to improve on the best known standard IPPM methodologies [7,8,32].
+Moreover, we seek to improve on the best known standard IPPM methodologies [6], [7], [33].
 Another metric that is often part of SLA specifications is network availability.
-Availability can be loosely defined as the capability of the network to successfully transmit any end-to-end probe over an interval of time, e.g., 60 seconds [26].
-Although availability may be considered as a special case of loss, we have yet to examine this metric in detail.
+Availability can be loosely defined as the capability of the network to successfully transmit any end-to-end probe over an interval of time, e.g., 60 s [27].
+Although availability may be considered as a special case of loss, we have yet to examine this metric in detail and we do not consider it further in this paper.

-3.1 Delay
+A. Delay